Prevent

 Pneumonia-fighting vaccines

 There are highly effective vaccines to prevent pneumonia.
 These include the pneumococcal conjugate vaccine (PCV) and the haemophilus influenzae type B vaccine (Hib), which target the leading bacterial causes of childhood pneumonia, as well as vaccines against diphtheria, tetanus, and pertussis (DTP), measles (MCV), flu, and COVID-19.
-The expansion of this “basket” of pneumonia- fighting vaccines has contributed to a 57% decline in childhood pneumonia deaths since 2000, from an estimated 1.6 million to 672,000.
-But despite recent progress, there are still massive gaps in the coverage of these vaccines – particularly PCV.
-Four out of every 10 children under five globally are still not fully protected and more than half of child pneumonia deaths are in countries with low pneumonia vaccine coverage – most notably, Nigeria and India.
-52 still countries do not offer the PCV, including some with the heaviest burdens of child pneumonia deaths – China, Somalia, Chad, Guinea, Egypt, and South Sudan.
-Critically new vaccines are becoming available that target a leading cause of viral pneumonia – respiratory syncytial virus or RSV – and a vaccine to prevent a leading bacterial cause of pneumonia – klebsiella pneumoniae – is in development.
+The expansion of this “basket” of pneumonia-fighting vaccines has contributed to a 65% decline in childhood pneumonia deaths from an estimated 1.4 million in 2000 to 502,000 in 2021.
+But despite recent progress, there are still massive gaps in coverage of these vaccines – particularly for PCV.
+More than one in three children under five globally are still not fully protected and more than half of child pneumonia deaths are in countries with no and low pneumonia vaccine coverage.
+And 28 countries do not even offer the PCV, including some with the heaviest burdens of child pneumonia deaths – China, Somalia, Chad, Guinea, Egypt, and South Sudan.
+Critically, new vaccines are becoming available that target a leading cause of viral pneumonia – respiratory syncytial virus or RSV – and a vaccine to prevent a leading bacterial cause of pneumonia – klebsiella pneumoniae – is in development.

-Read more in the Every Breath Counts PCV Coverage Scorecard.
+Read more in the Every Breath Counts Pneumococcal Vaccine Scorecard and article

 Air pollution

-Almost a third of all pneumonia deaths – 750,000 – are attributable to polluted air each year.
-Household air pollution contributes to 420,000 of these deaths while outdoor air pollution contributes to 330,000.
+Air pollution is the leading risk factor for death from pneumonia across all ages, according to the Global Burden of Disease.
+In 2021, almost one third of all pneumonia deaths – 651,200 – were attributable to polluted air.
+Household air pollution was a factor in more deaths – 360,600 – while outdoor air pollution contributed to 290,600 deaths.
 While outdoor air pollution, especially from pollutants emitted by industries and car exhaust smoke, disproportionately affects older adults, children are more susceptible to household air pollution in homes that regularly use polluting fuels and technologies for cooking, heating, and lighting.
-Of great concern, 90% of air pollution-related deaths are concentrated in 40 low- and middle-income countries, and in many African countries, air pollution contributes to more than 50% of all pneumonia deaths.
-And while pneumonia deaths from household air pollution are declining in Africa, they are tragically rising due to outdoor air pollution.
-This is also the case for Asia.
+Of great concern, 70% of air pollution-related deaths are concentrated in just 20 countries – ten in Africa, nine in Asia, and one in Latin America.
+In many of these countries, air pollution contributes to more than 50% of all pneumonia deaths.
+And while globally pneumonia deaths from household air pollution have declined since 2010 (-38%), they are tragically rising due to outdoor air pollution (6%).
+This trend is more pronounced in Asia where household air pollution-related pneumonia deaths have declined by 46% and outdoor-related deaths have increased by 26%.

-Read more in the Every Breath Counts Air Pollution and Pneumonia Scorecard.
+Read more in the Every Breath Counts Air Pollution and Pneumonia Scorecard and article

-Read more in the Every Breath Counts Wasting and Pneumonia Scorecard.
+Read more in the Every Breath Counts Wasting and Pneumonia Scorecard and article